 Often, your primary care physician will be able to recommend DVT treatments to manage your DVT.
-If this is not the case, or if he or she feels you would be better served by seeing a specialist, he or she might refer you to what’s called a "thrombosis clinic."
-This is a facility staffed by healthcare professionals with special training in bleeding and clotting disorders.
+If this is not the case, or if they feel you would be better served by seeing a specialist, they might refer you to what’s called a “thrombosis clinic."
+This is a facility staffed by healthcare professionals with special training in bleeding and clotting disorders

 If you want to find a doctor who specializes in DVT treatment and management, the American Society of Hematology offers a tool to look up healthcare professionals near you.

 Often, healthcare professionals begin treatment using intravenous or injectable blood thinners to help stop the blood clot from growing larger and help prevent other blood clots from forming.
 You may receive an injectable blood thinner for a few days before starting an oral blood thinner like warfarin (Coumadin®), dabigatran (Pradaxa®), or edoxaban (Savaysa®).
 Once the oral blood thinner becomes effective, the injectable medicine is stopped.